A Mediterranean Diet for High Blood Pressure

 The diet emphasises healthy dietary patterns.
 A typical Mediterranean diet contains lots of fruits and vegetables.
 In addition, it includes beans, nuts, legumes, and seeds.
 Olive oil and whole-grain food are staples in the diet along with moderate amounts of seafood, lean meat and dairy.
 The diet also restricts added sugar, salt, processed and refined foods.

 The Mediterranean diet rarely contains canned, deep-fried or junk foods.
 They also avoid foods high in preservatives.
-High sodium dishes like pickles, mayonnaise, burgers and other processed foods are a big NO!
+High sodium dishes like pickles, mayonnaise and other processed foods are completely out of the question.
 Wine with meals in moderate quantities is quite popular.

 Studies show that olive oil is a significant ingredient in the Mediterranean diet.
 It lowers the risk of high blood pressure.
 Moreover, hypertensive patients subjected to a Mediterranean diet had shown positive changes after a certain period.
 The extra virgin olive oil may help eliminate abnormal cholesterol from blood vessels.
 It prevents them from obstructions in blood flow.
 Additionally, it also improves the endothelial lining.
 It is the lining of blood vessels where blood vessels constrict during fat deposits.

 A study shows that a Mediterranean diet containing fruits, vegetables, and healthy fats helps reduce blood pressure.
 Another study also states that recommended quantities of Mediterranean foods and lifestyle modifications may reduce the incidence of other diseases related to hypertension.
-It includes diabetes, cardiac disorder, and likewise.
+It includes diabetes, cardiac disorder, among others.

 A diet rich in fruits, vegetables, whole grains, and healthy fat is crucial as it has all the vital nutrients for controlling blood pressure.
 Potassium is one of the major minerals in most vegetables and fruits.
 It dilates the blood vessels for smooth blood flow.
 In addition, vegetables and fruits are dense in dietary fibres, which helps you remain satiated for a long time.
-Thus it prevents you from overeating or bingeing on unhealthy snacks, ultimately preventing weight gain.
-Moreover, dietary fibres also contain harmful fat deposits along blood vessels.
-Additionally, they also control diabetes and your overall health.
+Thus it prevents you from overeating or binging on unhealthy snacks, ultimately preventing weight gain.

 Here are some of the Mediterranean diet’s main components, great for people with high blood pressure.